robson-koji/elasticsandra/README.md

 ##Update test
 To test synchronization of new data, you can use the injector or any other GUI, frontend, curl etc.

 To test update, you can use a GUI for Cassandra and ES or curl for ES and update anything you want, as long as you update the field timestamp.

 Timestamp field is always checked to verify which register (row, document) is newer, and update de older.

+If a new column is created on Elasticsearch, it will not be replicated to Cassandra.
+Consider this as a constrain of the Elasticsandra, or a new feature to be developed.